mattermost/docs/source/administration/product-receipe-template.rst

 The organization perspective might include:

-- How much effort the organisations adds in implementing the solution
+- How much effort the organization adds in implementing the solution
 - How many work hours are put on implementing the solution for the user
 - Listing team putting the solution for the user
 - Dependecies with ongoing installations